Adding the pg_catalog.pg_am system table to CrateDB

 .
 ColumnIdent

-is used to identify columns.
-It can describe both, top level columns like name
+used to identify columns.
+It can describe both, top level columns like

 The last argument tells CrateDB that the data retrieval for the table does not involve any IO.